mikebgrep/forkapi/forkapi-docs/docs/clients.md

 !!! note

-    The FE client installation is independant from the ForkApi installation you don't need to follow the API installation instructions!
+    The FE client installation is independant from the ForkApi installation you don't need to follow the API installation instructions! <br>

 ## Installation

 !!! info

       * To install the application you can use the SSL certificates that you own for your domain or just using domain without SSL.
+      * To install on a home local server follwo the local deploy method.
       * The no SSL method can be handy when there an SSL certs setup by default by the hosting service or you just use the application locally.
+      * *For installing on RaspberyPi you need to change in the docker compose file for the image for the `be` service to `mikebgrep/forkapi:arm64`*

 ##### Lets begin